ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 ### cut ###
 Set to `true` to activate middleware.
-Any other value will leave the middleware deactive.
+Any other value will leave the middleware not active.
-Add ohter headers.
+To add other headers:
-     - ### cut-fields ### : it's fields to cut, initializes with name of fields to want a cut.
+     - `cut-fields` : initialized with the name of the field you want to cut
-     - ### cut-regex ### : régulairie expression to match with fields to cut.
+     - `cut-regex` : regexp matching the given field and capturing subset(s) of it
-     - ### cut-fields-create ### : new fields to create with result to cutting fields.
+     - `cut-fields-create` : give new names to the fields that are generated captured data from the regexp

 Usage example: